King David (film): Development

 Beresford wanted American actors rather than English ones to give the movie a more contemporary feel.
 The producer said he personally chose Richard Gere to play the lead.
-However a later report said Beresford wanted to use an unknown and Gere was forced upon him.
+However, a later report said Beresford wanted to use an unknown and Gere was forced upon him.
 "Bruce knew what the reaction would be toward Gere in the role", said the source.
 "He knew it would be ridiculous, but, once he'd signed on, he couldn't just walk off.
 He knew that if he did, he'd never work in Hollywood again."

 The film was originally going to be shot in Israel.
 Eventually it was decided this was impractical as Israel did not have any buildings older than the Roman Empire.
 They considered Morocco and Tunisia before settling on Italy.
+Beresford wanted to cast Jack Thompson as Saul but was overruled by the producers who wanted Sean Connery.
+Connery asked for too much money so Edward Woodward was cast.

 Filming

 Filming started in May 1984 in England, by which time the budget was $23 million.
 Locations included Matera and Craco both in Basilicata, and Campo Imperatore in Abruzzo, the Lanaitto valley (Oliena) in Sardinia, Italy, and at Pinewood Studios in England.